smyte/kafka_store/README.md

 ## Requirements

 * Timestamps must be enabled on your Kafka Broker.
 This requires newer versions of Kafka and minimum protocol 0.10.0.0 enabled.
 * A `librdkafka` version that supports timestamps.
-If you're using compression you might want to check our [un-merged patch](https://github.com/edenhill/librdkafka/pull/858).
-* We do not (yet) support compacted topics.
+* The topic is not compacted - we do not (yet) support the feature.

 ## Installation

+You will need to install [librdkafka](https://github.com/edenhill/librdkafka).
+We recommend using [our fork](https://github.com/smyte-forks/librdkafka) temporarily until they've merged our [bug fix](https://github.com/edenhill/librdkafka/pull/858) for timestamps in compressed data.

 ```
 $ pip3 install kafka-store